-Elective Module 2 (12 credits) is to be chosen from Modules A and B (see Section III Specialization) and a list that is published for each semester on the election registration date.
-Elective Module 1 can be a prerequisite for Elective Module 2.
+Students must choose a module (12 credits) from the specialization modules A-C (see section III Specializations) and a list that is published for each semester on the election registration date.
+Elective specialization module 1 can be a prerequisite for elective specialization module 2.
+Participation in the specialization modules may be limited by the head of the study program.

-"Wahlvertiefung Modul 2" / "Major Elective Module 2" Code number BWI10099 Semester of study 6th/7th semester Level Advanced level Credits 12 SWS 8 Associated courses Determined by the current semester course offer Recommended prerequisites Content from the previous semesters; if an English-language subject is chosen, English at level B2.
-Type(s) of examination, duration (only for PLK/PLM) PLH/PLK/PLP/PLR Teaching language German or English Person responsible for the module The head of the study program or the module coordinator of the chosen specialization Teachers Determined by the selected module Assignment to the curriculum WI/MT, WI/ID, WI/IM, WI/CEE, WI/IMo - compulsory subject 6th/7th semester (adapted elective specializations depending on the study program) Teaching forms of the courses of the module Determined by the chosen specialization, possible course for- mats are seminar-based teaching, lecture or project Goals Determined by the chosen specialization Interdisciplinary qualification goals Determined by the chosen specialization Contents Determined by the chosen specialization Literature The literature is determined by the courses of the chosen spe- cialization and is published in the respective syllabi of the courses before the start of the lecture period.
+"Wahlvertiefung Modul 2" / "Major Elective Module 2" Code number BWI10075 Semester of study 6th/7th semester Level Advanced level Credits 12 sws 8 Associated courses Determined by the current semester course offer Recommended prerequisites Content from the previous semesters; if an English-language subject is chosen, English at level B2.
+Type(s) of examination, duration (only for PLK/PLM) PLH/PLK/PLP/PLR Teaching language German or English Person responsible for the module The head of the study program or the module coordinator of the chosen specialization Teachers Determined by the selected module Assignment to the curriculum WI/MT, WI/ID, WI/IM, WI/CEE, WI/IMo - compulsory subject 6th/7th semester (adapted elective specializations depending on the study program) Teaching forms of the courses of the module Determined by the chosen specialization, possible course formats are seminar-based teaching, lecture or project Goals Determined by the chosen specialization Interdisciplinary qualification goals Determined by the chosen specialization Contents Determined by the chosen specialization Literature The literature is determined by the courses of the chosen specialization and is published in the respective syllabi of the courses before the start of the lecture period.
 Workload Workload: 12 ECTS x 30 hours = 360 hours Attendance time: 8 SWS x 15 weeks = 120 hours Preparation/follow-up, exercises, preparation for and completion of the exam: 240 hours.
 Media forms Determined by the selected courses